AdobeDocs/campaign-web.en/help/v8/reporting/reports.md

 same content as in v7 (excepted for the navigation that is similar to AJO -->

 Adobe Campaign offers several types of reports, accessible for each delivery.
-These reports allow you can track the execution of deliveries and measure the impact and performances of your messages in a built-in dashboard.
+These reports allow you to measure and visualize the impact and performances of your messages in a built-in dashboard.

 To display reports, follow these steps:

 1. Access your email delivery and click the **Report** button.
 1. From the left menu, select a report from the list: